cshmookler/system_state/README.md

 # **system_state**

-C++ library for modifying the system state on [MOOS](https://github.com/cshmookler/moos).
+C++ library for fetching and modifying the system state on [MOOS](https://github.com/cshmookler/moos).
 Provides functions for volume control, networking, power management, backlight, thermal, resource usage, and more (see the README).

 ## Build from Source